stylianoskonstantinou/BudgetGuard/README.md

 ## Installation

+### Prerequisites

+- Android Studio (latest version recommended)
+- JDK 17 or newer
+- Android SDK
+- Android Emulator or a physical Android device

-Clone the repository:
+### Clone the repository

 ```bash
 git clone https://github.com/stylianoskonstantinou/BudgetGuard.git
 cd BudgetGuard
 ```

+### Run the application

-Open the project with **Android Studio**.
+1. Open the project in Android Studio.

-Allow Gradle to sync automatically.
+2. Wait for Gradle Sync to complete.
+3. Build the project.

-Run the application on:
+4. Run the application on an Android Emulator or a physical Android device.

-- Android Emulator
-- Physical Android Device (API 24 or newer)

 ## Project Structure